wildchild777/Extendible-Bioinformatics-Software/diary.md

 7th October

 On my way to finish the research paper i was reading on the 5th, went on a tangent of reading 2 more research papers which were informative but not too useful for abstract, hoping to finish abstract tomorrow and start working on timeline and risk mitigations.

+9th October

+Finally finished my abstract and got my citations in, going to start working on the timeline and risk mitigations.